DCR-Studio/HyperLightBCL/README.md

 ---

-## 🚀 Features & Benefits：
+## 🚀 Features & Advantages:

-### 🔒 Surety
+### 🔒 Security

-- Rust in-memory security + asymmetric encryption and system-level key memory to handle sensitive data for the initiator
+- Rust memory safety + asymmetric encryption and system-level key stores handle the launcher's sensitive data

-### 💻 Cross-Platform
+### 💻 Cross-platform

 - Cross-platform support ( Windows / Linux / macOS )

-### 🧩 Flexible Expansion
+### 🧩 Extensible

-- A rich ecosystem of third-party libraries allows developers to quickly expand functionality.
+- Rich third-party library ecosystem, allowing developers to quickly extend functionality
-- Developers can independently modify or add new components according to their needs without drastically altering the entire project.
+- Developers can independently modify or add components as needed without major changes to the entire project

 ---

-## 📆 Development Progress：
+## 📆 Development Progress:
-Following**Join the development plan and progress of functional modules:**
+Below are the planned feature modules and their progress:

-###  ✅ Completed Functions:
+### ✅ Completed features:

-* [x] Offline Login
+* [x] Offline login

-### 🛠️ Planned Development / Completed Functions:
+### 🛠️ Planned / Upcoming features:

-* [ ] Launch game version
+* [ ] Launch game versions
-* [ ] Game version download and installation functions
+* [ ] Game version download and installation
-* [ ] Download and install CurseForge and Modrinth modules, resources, archives, shadows and integration packs.
+* [ ] Download and install CurseForge and Modrinth mods, resource packs, worlds, shaders and modpacks
-* [ ] Microsoft OAuth 2.0 with legacy Yggdrasil API and OAuth 2.0 Yggdrasil API login
+* [ ] Microsoft OAuth 2.0 and traditional Yggdrasil API and OAuth 2.0 Yggdrasil API logins
-* [ ] Content Manager: Archives, Resource Packs, Shadow Packs, Integration Packs, Modules
+* [ ] Content manager: worlds, resource packs, shader packs, modpacks, mods
-* [ ] Java Management: JVM Customization Parameters, Java Auto-detection and Downloading
+* [ ] Java management: custom JVM parameters, automatic Java detection and download
-* [ ] Download Source Provision: BMCLAPI, Official Download Source
+* [ ] Download sources: BMCLAPI, official download sources
-* [ ] More features to be added ......
+* [ ] More features to be added......

 ---

-## 📦 Installation and use：
+## 📦 Installation & Usage:

 ### Download:

 > [!IMPORTANT]
-> ❌ The project is currently in **Early Development** and is holding off on releasing a Release, but you can still get a taste of it by downloading a preview built automatically from the latest code via the **GitHub Actions link** (which may **require logging into a Github account**):
+> ❌ The project is currently in an **early development stage** and releases are not yet provided.
+However, you can still download preview builds automatically generated from the latest code via **GitHub Actions** for testing (this may require trusting the build or adjusting system settings).
 >
 > - [**Github Release Latest[↗]**](https://github.com/DCR-Studio/HyperLightBCL/releases/latest)
 >
 > - [**Github Actions[↗]**](https://github.com/DCR-Studio/HyperLightBCL/actions)

-Usually just visit [**Launcher Official Website[↗]**](https://launcher.dcrstudio.top/download) to download it!
+You can usually just visit the [**Launcher Official Website[↗]**](https://launcher.dcrstudio.top/download) to download

 ---

-### Compiling and Debugging (for developers):
+### Build & Debug (for developers):

-> This applies only to users who **participate in the development**:
+> This section is intended only for users who are **participating in development**:

-### Environmental requirements:
+### Environment requirements:

-> * A computer with more than 4GB of RAM **(x86_64 architecture only, unlimited operating systems)**
+> * A computer with 4GB or more of RAM **(x86_64 architecture only, any operating system)**
 >
-> * Computer with **Rust, Node.js development environment, Tauri application framework support libraries**
+> * A computer with **Rust, Node.js development environment, and Tauri application framework support libraries**

-### Building Steps:
+### Build steps:

-First clone this project and install **Frontend Dependencies**:
+First clone this project and install the **frontend dependencies**:

 ```bash
 git clone git@github.com:DCR-Studio/HyperLightBCL.git